alibabacloud-howto/apsara-video-live-demo/README.md

 explains how to configure HTTPS with an highly-available architecture.

 Unfortunately the part that deals with WebRTC to RTMP conversion is harder to scale, as it requires customization.
-However, The transcoding server is in fact ready for it, because of the way it has been designed:
+However, the transcoding server is in fact ready for it, because of the way it is designed:
-* When a new video stream is starting, a "new-rtp-forwarding-destination" request is sent to the server.
+* When a new video stream is starting, a "new-rtp-forwarding-destination" request is sent to the transcoding server.
 * The server decides which ports should be used for video & audio signals, then return a response containing the ports AND the public IP address of this server.
 This IP address is very important, because it allows us to put a [server load balancer](https://www.alibabacloud.com/product/server-load-balancer) in front of the ECS instance